Key Clinical Questions

 When a vessel is injured, platelets adhere to exposed collagen and other components of the subendothelium as the first defense against bleeding.
 This initial adhesion is dependent on von Willebrand factor (VWF) as well as specific platelet receptors (eg, glycoprotein IbIXV) for VWF and collagen.
 This adhesion leads to platelet activation and shape change as well as platelet aggregation, which promotes recruitment of additional platelets.

 Coagulation is initiated in vivo when endothelial or vascular cells are damaged.
 This results in exposure of blood to tissue factor (TF), which binds to factor VII (FVII) and its activated form, factor VII (FVIIa).
 TF-FVIIa complexes (extrinsic tenase) then activates factors IX and X directly.
 Activated factor IX can also form a complex with factor VIIIa as well as phospholipids and calcium, called the intrinsic tenase complex, which promotes further conversion of factor X to factor Xa.
 The generated factor Xa associates with activated factor V, phospholipids, and calcium to form the prothrombinase complex that activates prothrombin to thrombin.
 Intrinsic and extrinsic tenase are needed to generate enough thrombin for normal hemostasis.
 Once thrombin is generated, it cleaves fibrinogen to fibrin, which leads to formation of a fibrin clot and promotes platelet activation and the generation of activated factors V and VIII.
-Thrombin also results in ...
+Thrombin ...